It all starts with the living land

-We’re celebrating our 20th anniversary with the launch of a property-wide master plan that includes regenerative agriculture, innovative new enclosures and gardens for our animals residents, and expanded rehabilitation facilities.
+Our property-wide master plan includes regenerative agriculture, innovative new enclosures and gardens for our animals residents, and expanded rehabilitation facilities.

 Permaculture is a holistic approach to land use that is particularly relevant today.
 It works with natural cycles and is respectful of flora and fauna, seasonal changes, water usage, and maintenance.
 We’ve hired Kareen Erbe, owner and founder of Broken Ground, to lead the property enrichment project.